 ROOTNTUPLE a logical switch to store data to ROOT file as ntuple.
-Accessible only if RPLOT plugin is available. i.e. only if MAD-X is dynamically linked and RPLOT plugin is present.

-EVERYSTEP a logical switch to activate the recording of track parameters at every integration step.
+Accessible only if RPLOT a logical switch to activate the recording of track parameters at every integration step.
 Normally tracking data are stored internally only at the end of each element.
 EVERYSTEP provides the user with finer data points.
 It implies usage of the so called node (thin) layout.